Hollywood Con Queen scam: Background

 In the scam, gig workers in the entertainment industry are approached via phone or email by an individual claiming to be an executive, director, casting agent, or producer.
 The target of the scam is presented with an opportunity to work on a film or television project and is encouraged to travel to Jakarta, Indonesia to scout for locations and participate in meetings.
 When they arrive, the target is toured around various tourist destinations and cultural sites by a driver who speaks little English.
 Because of the heavy traffic in Jakarta, the target spends most of their time driving and is frequently told that their schedule has changed and meetings were cancelled.
 As the target is transported to various locations, they are forced to pay their driver fees with the promise of eventual reimbursement.When targets become upset or frustrated after days of cancelled meetings and driving, they often leave the country early.
 Throughout the process, the target communicates with the person who invited them to Jakarta, who becomes increasingly irate, demanding, or inappropriate.
 Targets may not realize they are the target of the scam until returning home and conducting research.
 On one occasion, Carley Rudd, a freelance photographer, posted a lengthy video on Instagram about her experience with the scam after returning from Indonesia.
 The video, which circulated widely online, has been credited with connecting targets of the scam.
+Other photographers such as Henry Wu and Zornitsa Shahanska were caught up in the scam and posted about their experience online.

 On several occasions, aspiring actors were encouraged to conduct phone auditions in which they are given little time to prepare for a sex scene performed between them and the producer.

 Perpetrator

 The perpetrator of the scam is known to impersonate female industry executives, including Amy Pascal, Deborah Snyder, Wendi Deng Murdoch, Kathleen Kennedy, and others.
 Long believed to be a female, the perpetrator has been identified as Hargobind Punjabi Tahilramani, a male Indonesian national with ties to the United Kingdom.
 The perpetrator of the scam has also been known to use foreign accents and altered voices, impersonating both male and female film executives from the United States, United Kingdom, and China.

 On December 3, 2020, the Federal Bureau of Investigation and United States Department of Justice announced that Tahilramani had been arrested in Manchester.
+He faces charges of conspiracy to commit wire fraud, two counts of wire fraud and five counts of identity theft.
+His attorney argued that he should not be extradited to the United States, claiming his “unique characteristics" such as “his homosexuality, his demonstrable femininity, his prior history of abuse which has affected his mental health and his histrionic personality disorder” would put him at an increased risk for suicide or violence in an American prison.

+In July 2025, Hargobind Tahilramani lost his court battle against extradition from the UK to the US.